-Aqua America is a publicly regulated water and wastewater utility serving more than 3 million people across the United States.
-Aqua New Jersey is a subsidiary of Aqua America and a water company in NJ serving 175,000 people 13 million gallons of water daily through 53,000 water connections.
+Aqua is a publicly regulated water and wastewater utility serving more than 3 million people across the United States.
+Aqua New Jersey is a subsidiary of Aqua and a water company in NJ serving 175,000 people 13 million gallons of water daily through 53,000 water connections.
 Aqua also offers New Jersey wastewater treatment and has 6,200 wastewater connections.

 How New Jersey Water Privatization Can Help Your City or Town